 Why is the Classic Inca Trail Important?

-After the Inca Trail's rediscovery in 1915, archaeologists explored the ancient route.
+After Hiram Bingham rediscovered the Inca Trail in 1915, archaeologists explored the ancient route.
 They found many Incan temples, religious sites, and administrative areas, such as Patallacta, Runkuraqay Sayacmarca, Phuyupatamarca, Intipata, Wiñaywayna, and Intipunku.

 How many days before the trek do I have to arrive in Cusco?

-You should arrive in Cusco at least 2 days before your Inca Trail trek begins.
-This will give you time to acclimate to the high altitude and settle before starting your hike.
-Cusco is a beautiful city with plenty of things to see and do, so you won't be bored while waiting to start your trek.
-Plus, if you have any last-minute gear or supplies you need to pick up, you'll have time to do that before heading out.
+You should arrive in Cusco at least two days before your Inca Trail trek begins.
+This will give you time to get used to the high altitude and get settled before starting your hike.
+Cusco is a beautiful city with many things to see and do, so you won't be bored while waiting to start your trek.
+Plus, if you need to buy any last-minute gear or supplies, you'll have time to do that before heading out.

 When is the Classic Inca Trail Closed?

-The Classic Inca Trail is closed annually from February to March for maintenance.
-It is also closed occasionally due to bad weather or other unforeseen circumstances.
-Before you plan to trek the Classic Inca Trail, check the latest information on closures.
+The Classic Inca Trail is closed annually throughout February for maintenance and heavy rains.
+It may also be closed occasionally due to bad weather or other unforeseen circumstances.
+Before planning your trek on the Classic Inca Trail, be sure to check the latest information on closures or contact us.

 Which Inca Trail Trek is the best?